 In this post I will show charts from model runs with fSS, fmort and var_eff adjusted for the putative variant 3 in the model (variant 3 could stand for the Brazil, South Africa or India variant, or any other).
 Any number of variants, arriving at different times, each with their own infection characteristics can be added to the model.

 Variant 3 is introduced to the model on January 1st 2021, allowing analysis of 2021 outputs using that 2021 variant, rather than the September 2020 Variant 2 (the “Kent” variant), since the model is already fitted well for 2020, and the first two variants.
-Variant 2 was first detected on September 22nd 2020, although not analysed and identified until late November, which indicates the potential delay between arrival and identification.
+Variant 2 was first detected on September 20th 2020, although not analysed and identified until well into November, as the WHO said, indicating the potential delay between arrival and identification.

 The first variant 1 (that some call the “Wuhan” variant) is already declining by early 2021, the Kent variant 2 (with its up to 70% higher transmission rate) having become dominant.
 In this post I look at any potential changes to 2021 outcomes, now using variant 3 as a placeholder for any new Variant under Investigation (VuI) such as the “India” variant, or any Variant of Concern (VoC) such as the Brazil or South Africa variants, should they achieve higher growth rates.
 Surge testing has been under way in a number of UK postcodes to help avoid this eventuality.
 The UK Government site on VuIs and VoCs links to UK Government Technical Briefings on such variants.